-The established setting can also be set by turning the ignition switch to OFF.
+The established setting can also be set by turning the ignition switch to the OFF position.

 The control is automatically switched from the setting mode to the ordinary display if the button is not pressed for about 30 seconds.
 Even in this case, established setting is maintained.